Getting started with Intel Edison

 dmesg

-messages will stream to your laptop from Edison once it’s powered on.
+messages will stream to the laptop from Edison once it’s powered on.

 Connect to Intel Edison via two microUSB Type B cables.
 Micro-USB type B are the common connectors everyone uses for phones etc.